Mathsteacher7/Mathobssesion/README.md

 * **Team communication and ways of working** We spent the first day agreeing how we would work together, keep each other informed of progress and ultimately create a consistent code.
 We used Trello to break down the project and keep track of progress.
 We also spent a few minutes every morning reviewing what we achieved the day before and what we would work towards that day.

-* **User Stories/Wireframes** We discussed the user journey we hoped to offer and created wireframes for all different pages similar to the one shown below.

-We drafted the following pages for MVP:
+* **User Stories/Wireframes** We discussed the user journey we hoped to offer and created wireframes accordanly.
+We drafted the following pages:
 * Home
 * All Subjects list
 * All Exercises with filter